mcneel/developer.rhino3d.com/content/en/guides/scripting/advanced-scripteditor-macros/index.md

 *ScriptEditor* command has a few options that could be used in macros.
 Run `_-ScriptEditor` command in Rhino prompt to see these options (`-` is for non-interactive mode, and `_` ensures command works in all Rhino UI languages.
 [See Command Macros & Scripting](https://docs.mcneel.com/rhino/8/help/en-us/information/rhinoscripting.htm) for more):

 - **Edit (E):** This is the default option when running ScriptEditor command in Rhino.
 It opens the standalone Script Editor and initialized all languages.

 - **Run (R):** Runs given script using the new scripting infrastructure in Rhino 8.
 It can run scripts or script files of any supported language.
   - **Browse (B):** Using this suboption, allows to browse and select a script file
   - Run a script file in a macro this way 👉 `_-ScriptEditor _R "C:\path\to\script.py"`
-  - Run a script in a macro this way 👇:
+  - Run a script in a macro this way 👇.
+Note that the language specifier (`#! python 3`, `#! python 2`, or `// #! csharp`) is necessary so the command can determine which language to run the script with:

 ```text
 _-ScriptEditor _R (